 As a matter of fact, we enjoyed it so much that we can’t wait to do it again!
 We’re keeping our fingers crossed for this year, but my husband’s work commitments will significantly reduce the length of this trip.
 Unless…well…no.

 The words “family road trip” or “road trip with kids” scare the heck out of many parents.

 And I get it!
 Not only you lose the comfort of your own home, you may have nowhere to run away from your kids.
 And you can just imagine all the insensitive demands and surprises that kids are going to throw your way.
 This IS some scary stuff…

 Traveling with kids requires a certain level of preparation, lowering your expectations, and doubling (no, tripling) up on patience.

 But it CAN be done, and a road trip with kids can be a lot of fun!

-These are my tips on how to plan for and manage a road trip with kids without losing your sanity!
+How to plan for and manage a road trip with kids without losing your sanity???

 ⇝ Know where you’re going (Or not…)